Do my property taxes change from year to year?

-Yes, Proposition 13 allows for an increase up to 2% of the properties assessed value each year.
-In addition, the tax rate in your area can change as new bonds are added or decrease as bonds are paid off.
+Yes, Proposition 13 allows for an increase of up to 2% of the property's assessed value each year.
+In addition, the tax rate in your area changes as new bonds are added or paid off.
 Direct assessments can also cause an increase or decrease as they are added or removed.

 Can my refund be applied to my next tax bill?

 No, we have no provisions or system support to do this.

 How can I contact the Auditor Controller’s Property Tax Services Division?

 You can contact us by any of the following:

 Telephone: (213) 974-8368 from 8:00 AM to 5:00 PM.

 Or in person at:

 Los Angeles, California.

 The public counter is open from 8:00 AM to 5:00 PM.